Child friendly resorts in Asia

 The newer Holiday Inn Resort Phuket Mai Khao Beach (www.holidayinnresortphuketmaikhaobeach.com) farther north is a smart family-friendly option with gardens and a fabulous stretch of beach.
 Its TeenZone runs from 8am till 11pm with console gaming, table tennis and more, while the Kids Club has supervised educational activities for children aged five to 12.
 Tots four and under require adult supervision, which can be arranged via babysitting services.

-The bright and breezy Destination Surin Resort and Spa (www.phuket.com, formerly the Courtyard Phuket at Surin Beach) isn’t on the beach but benefits from its quieter location, slightly set back from the road.
-Kids World is the big attraction here for those aged four and older.
+The bright and breezy Novotel Phuket Surin Beach Resort (www.novotel.com - formerly DoubleTree by Hilton and earlier the Courtyard Phuket) isn’t on the beach but benefits from its quieter location, slightly set back from the road.
 Nice layout for families and an informal style to ensure maximum relaxation with bright splashes of colour.
-The resort changed management early April 2012.
+There’s a central free-form pool with a children’s play area and dizzying convoluted water slides for a substantially pleasing splashdown.

 Le Meridien Phuket Beach Resort (www.starwoodhotels.com/lemeridien/) has a menu of fun activities and sports at the Penguin Kids Club open 9am to 7pm daily for children from four to 12 years (children three years and under require adult supervision).
 The facilities are free although there is a fee for some activities.
 Babysitting is available at Bt300 per child for two hours and advance booking is necessary (English is spoken).